kei213/To-Pay-App/README.md

-An app forstoring customer data
+An app for storing customer data